 From here, we'll examine the specific clauses of the 5th Amendment, so you can more fully understand the implications behind these words.

-The double jeopardy clause of the 5th Amendment protects that from happening, saying 'nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb.'
+The double jeopardy clause of the 5th Amendment protects that from happening, saying ''nor shall any person be subject for the same offense to be twice put in jeopardy of life or limb.''
 Originally, the double jeopardy clause only applied to federal crimes, but the federal government has ruled that it applies to state and local governments as well because of the 14th amendment.

-The framers of the Constitution included this clause because of the many infractions that occurred in England under the English throne.
+The framers of the Constitution included this clause in amendment five because of the many infractions that occurred in England under the English throne.
 For one, the royal crown would sometimes order the retrial of an acquitted person if the crown didn't like that person.
 With this in mind, James Madison included the double jeopardy clause in the Constitution to avoid such an injustice.

 However, the double jeopardy clause doesn't always protect you from being taken to court for the same crime twice.
-This is because, in the United States, there are two types of courts - civil courts and criminal courts.
-If you are acquitted of a crime in a criminal court, the 5th amendment protects you from being tried in criminal court again.
+This is because, in the United States, there are two types of courts: civil courts and criminal courts.
+If you are acquitted of a crime in a criminal court, the 5th Amendment protects you from being tried in criminal court again.
 However, you are not immune from being sued over the same incident in civil court.
 Take, for example, the case of OJ Simpson.
 He was acquitted of murder in criminal court in 1995, but was sued for wrongful death on the same case in civil court.

 Today, the right to remain silent applies at all stages of the judicial process, including initial interrogation.
 In fact, in the case Miranda v.
 Arizona, the Court ruled that you must be informed of your right to remain silent prior to being investigated for a crime.

 At the time of the writing of the Constitution, several disputes were arising among different states.
 For example, residents who lived in Vermont but who also owned land in New York were not having their title claims honored.
 Instead, the State of New York was simply seizing their land without compensation.
 In other states, the state government was seizing the land of those with questionable patriotism.
-The framers foresaw this abuse of power and decided to force the government to compensate citizens any time the government exerts eminent domain.
+The framers foresaw this abuse of power and decided to force the government to compensate citizens for any time the government exerts eminent domain.

-Eminent domain, above all, reflects the difficult balance that the Framers were trying to keep.
+Eminent domain, above all, reflects the difficult balance that the framers were trying to keep.
 While they recognized the need for public goods and property, they also wanted to recognize the rights of individuals.